10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 Executive overview dashboard

-The design pattern that works best for executives includes at-a-glance KPI tiles with red/amber/green (RAG) threshold indicators, sparkline trends showing directional movement, a visible "last updated" timestamp, and drill-down paths that let executives move from a summary metric to department-level detail without leaving the dashboard.
+The design pattern that works best for executives follows what some call the 10-Second Rule: an executive should be able to read the dashboard's key message within 10 seconds.
+This implies north-star KPI tiles at the top, trend lines showing directional movement in the middle, and a risk or opportunity zone at the bottom.
+Include a visible "last updated" timestamp and drill-down paths that let executives move from a summary metric to department-level detail without leaving the dashboard.

 Core metrics for an executive dashboard typically span multiple functions: